JonesJ74/bsw-sports-app/README.md

 ## How It Works
 Player Search Logic

-   Loads players from players.json
+   -Loads players from players.json

-   Converts query to lowercase
+   -Converts query to lowercase

-   Filters player list by matching names
+   -Filters player list by matching names

 Dynamic Player Page(in progress)

-   Uses React Navigation route params
+   -Uses React Navigation route params

-   Displays player-specific data based on selected card
+   -Displays player-specific data based on selected card

 Stats Tracking(in progress)

-   Tracks each stat using React state
+   -Tracks each stat using React state

-   Buttons for +1, -1, reset
+   -Buttons for +1, -1, reset

-   Will soon support saving stats to storage
+   -Will soon support saving stats to storage

 ## Current Roadmap

-   Setup Expo project
+   -Setup Expo project

-   Build Player Search screen
+   -Build Player Search screen

-   Connect player data
+   -Connect player data

-   Add Player Detail pages(we are here)
+   -Add Player Detail pages(we are here)

-   Implement Stats Tracking
+   -Implement Stats Tracking

-   Add local storage for saved games
+   -Add local storage for saved games

-   UI polish and animations
+   -UI polish and animations

-   Add highlight support using sports APIs
+   -Add highlight support using sports APIs

 ## Contributions
    This is a personal portfolio project, however one day I may add this to the app store.
 Contributions, comments, and suggestions are not only welcomed but encouraged.